Dr-kelvo/freelancer-icp/README.md

 # Decentralized Freelancer

 This canister implements a marketplace for freelance services.
-Clients can list services, freelancers can bid on those services, and clients can select a freelancer to complete the work.
+Users can list services, freelancers can bid on those services, and users can select a freelancer to complete the work.
+Leveraging blockchain technology, a decentralized freelance marketplace can provide a more efficient, transparent, and inclusive environment for connecting users with freelance talent while reducing reliance on intermediaries and improving trust and security in the freelance economy.

-**Data Structures**
+## Data Structures

 The canister uses several Azle data structures to store information:

-* `StableBTreeMap`: This is a self-balancing tree used to store services by client ID, user information, bids, and client information.
+* `StableBTreeMap`: This is a self-balancing tree used to store services by user ID, user information, bids, and user information.
 * `Vec`: This is a vector data structure used to store lists of service IDs, user IDs, and bid IDs within the corresponding data structures.
 * `Option`: This is used to represent optional values, which can be either `Some(value)` or `None`.

-**Canister Functions**
+## Canister Functions

 The canister provides a variety of functions for managing services, users, bids, and subscriptions:

-**Services**
+## Services

 * `addService`: Adds a new service for the current user.
 * `getServices`: Retrieves all services listed on the marketplace.